iriediese/scraper/README.md

 ### Frontend
 The frontend uses Vue 3 (Composition API with script setup) and Tailwind CSS.
 It uses axios to send the request, then shows the resulting JSON in a `<textarea>`.
+As a standout feature, I used an animated skeleton loader to model the loading state until the request response is obtained.